Trail Updates Around Damascus

 beartree Lake Restoration Project

 Beartree Lake has been drained so organic material can be removed from the lakebed.
-No fishing, swimming or paddling.
+No fishing, swimming or paddling until the lake is replenished.
 The bathrooms by the beach are closed.
-Potable water will not be available for the remainder of the 2025 season.
-The picnic area is open.
+Potable water will not be available for the 2026 season.
+The picnic area and group picnic pavilion are closed.
 Portable toilets are available at the beach area parking lot, the group picnic pavilion, and the fishermen’s parking lot.
+This project will continue into the 2026 season.

 You must be logged in to post a comment.